lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 The CPU holds the global state of the model and GPUs perform the training.

-In some cases asynchronous training might be the better choice for example if workers differ on capability, are down for maintenance, or have different priorities.
+In some cases asynchronous training might be the better choice, for example, if workers differ on capability, are down for maintenance, or have different priorities.
 The Parameter Server Strategy is capable of applying asynchronous training:

-- `tf.distribute.experimental.ParameterServerStrategy` requires several Parameter Server and Worker.
+- `tf.distribute.experimental.ParameterServerStrategy` requires several Parameter Servers and workers.

 The Parameter Server holds the parameters and is responsible for updating the global state of the models.